We open with a helicopter tracking shot of American countryside, and Leonard Nimoy delivers his best oration yet:

 I don't believe in flying saucers.
 Technically, I believe in UFOs, since sometimes people see things in the sky and don't know what they are, so said flying objects are not identified.
 But I think the chance that any of these objects are extraterrestrial spacecraft is so low as to be negligible.

 Having said that, I love flying saucer stories.
 Well told, they can be very unsettling, and I enjoy that in a story.
 Like I said, I don't want to get too sceptic-y here.
-Ok, sometimes I can't help myself, but mostly, what I get from this episode isn't a feeling of being right, or even a desire to feel right.
-What I get is that little catch in the gut, that slight quickening of the breath.
-UFOs has that in spades.
-This is what In Search of… provides that Ancient Aliens does not.
-That little feeling of uncertainty and fear.
+Okay, sometimes I can't help myself, but mostly, what I want from this episode isn't a feeling of being right, or even a desire to feel right.

 Keep watching the skies!